skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 The new RTutor allows two sort of problem sets: HTML-Shiny-based or Markdown-RStudio-based.
 Even though for longer courses the Markdown-RStudio-based approach has some advantages, with our target user in mind, you should definitely design the problem set for the HTML-Shiny-based format.

+### Start with an overview and table of content and end with a conclusion and bibliography

+Your first 'Exercise' can have the name 'Overview' and just briefly describe the structure of your problem set and give a table of content that briefly describes the exercises.
+Here the user should not solve anything here.

+Your last 'Exercise' can have the name 'Summary' or 'Conclusion' and can contain some final thoughts and bibliography that lists all used references.

+You can create these two special exercises after you have created the 'core' of your problem set.

+### Allow exercises to be solved independent from each other

+RTutor has the option to use results from an earlier exercise in a later exercise.
+This requires that the user can only start the later exercise if he has finished the earlier exercise.
+Try to avoid this structure in your problem.
+Instead allow each exercise to be solved separately.
+This means that typically you will load some data at the beginning of each exercise, even though you have already loaded the data before.

+### Split long exercises

+Try to avoid very long exercises.
+Better split them up in sub-exercises, e.g. Exercise 3.1 , Exercise 3.2 and so on.

 ### Use info blocks for background information and variable descriptions

 When designing problem sets, you often face the following conflict.
 On the one hand, you may want to give detailed background information.
 On the other hand, you want your tasks sufficiently short, as you don't want to force the reader to read a lot before she can start analyzing the data.
 To resolve this conflict, you can put a lot of information into info blocks.
 The user can view info blocks whenever she likes.
 You should generally put a description of the relevant variables of the current data set in info blocks.

+There is also the possibility to use footnotes that contain code chunks that the user can optionally solve.
+This feature, has first been used in the problem set `creditboomsgonebust` by Thomas Clausing, but is not yet well documented.
+Ask me if you want to use these footnotes.

 ### Create short code chunks and frequently add explanations and discussions afterwards